-It’s the last day of Hanukkah.
-Christmas is just a few days away and in less than two weeks we’ll be celebrating New Year’s Eve.
+Hanukkah ended on December 10.
+Christmas is just a few days away and in a little more than two weeks we’ll be celebrating New Year’s Eve.

 All of your carefully orchestrated plans for the perfect holiday are coming together and once again, everyone is going to have a joyous celebration at your house, with every last detail complete and executed according to the Master Schedule you put together back in November.
 If this describes your future, then congratulations.
 I wish you all the just accolades and I promise not to feel the least bit jealous or resentful.
 If, however, you are like me and most of my friends, now is the time to perform Holiday Triage!

 This is the week that I look at the waning days of the calendar and wonder what I was thinking when I planned that elaborate masquerade party for New Year’s Eve, fully knowing I would be spending the previous week in Florida with my sister.

 We all make ambitious plans for our holiday celebrations.
 If we plan well and execute, we should be able to meet those plans and have impressive, enjoyable holidays.
 But sometimes our planning is ambitious, circumstances change, unexpected fires rage through our state, or things just don’t go as planned.
 That is when you have to remember what is really important about the holidays and know how to cut your losses.

 Is staying up all night to prepare a signature side dish really more important than being awake and cheerful for the actual festivities?
 Do you really need hand-cut place-settings for the table?
 While it may be justified to pull an “all-nighter” to assemble your child’s first bicycle, your spouse will probably understand if their crafted gift is given as a “work-in-progress,” that will be completed within three days, especially if the alternative is you being frazzled, cranky and personally dissatisfied with your rushed results.